 - Government of British Columbia: Information for Parents and Families

 - Government of British Columbia: K-12 Daily Health Check

 - Government of British Columbia: Provincial COVID-19 Communicable Disease Guidelines for K-12 Settings (PDF, 585KB)

 As schools go back in session, you may be concerned about increased exposure to COVID-19.
 For information about school exposures from your local health authority, see:

 - Fraser Health: School outbreaks

-- Interior Health: COVID-19 School Exposures
+- Interior Health: COVID-19 Exposure: What to do

-- Island Health: COVID-19 in Schools
+- Island Health: COVID-19 Health Protection Schools FAQ

 - Northern Health: Public exposures, outbreaks and enforcements